maxpetts/closest-nhs/README.md

 I do not own any of the data you can recieve through this wrapper/guide.

+# Notes

+The following guide below is for the nhs-wrap.py file.
+The other folders are extensions of this file; for seperate use-cases.

 # Set-up

 _Working as of: 9th Nov 2021_